-A perfect buttery flakey crust.
-A silky smooth lemon filling, with just the right balance of tart and sweet.
+What’s the best pie I’ve ever had?
+Easy answer – It’s this one.
+Everything about this pie is pure perfection.
+A buttery flaky crust.
+The silkiest smooth lemon filling, with just the right balance of tart and sweet.
 Mounds of luscious meringue.
-Best of all, it’s my wonderful mother’s recipe, 100% vegan.
+Best of all, it’s my wonderful mother’s recipe and it’s 100% vegan.
 That’s what makes this the world’s best vegan old fashioned lemon meringue pie.🍋

 Becoming vegan does not mean you have to give up many of the traditional dishes you love.
 By using the right plant-based ingredients to replace animal products, you can update many of your favorite family recipes, making them better than ever!
 Just like my favorite pie.